 The PCF shall first retrieve all existing background transfer policies stored for any ASP from the UDR.
 The PCF may retrieve analytics on "Network Performance" from NWDAF in the area where the UEs of this ASP are expected to be located at a certain time period.
 The "Network Performance" Analytics includes the tuple-(expected load in the area of interest, expected number of UEs of this ASP in the Area of Interest) following the procedure and services described in TS 23.288 [24].
 Afterwards, the PCF shall determine, based on the information provided by the AF, the analytics on "Network Performance" if available and other available information (e.g. network policy and existing background transfer policies) one or more background transfer policies.
 The PCF may be configured to map the ASP identifier into a target DNN and slicing information (i.e. S-NSSAI), that is used if the NEF did not provide the DNN, S-NSAAI to the PCF.

-A background transfer policy consists of a recommended time window for the background data transfer, a reference to a charging rate for this time window, network area information and optionally a maximum aggregated bitrate (indicating that the charging according to the referenced charging rate is only applicable for the aggregated traffic of all involved UEs that stays below this value).
+A background transfer policy consists of a recommended time window for the background data transfer, a reference to a charging rate for this time window and optionally a maximum aggregated bitrate (indicating that the charging according to the referenced charging rate is only applicable for the aggregated traffic of all involved UEs that stays below this value).
 Finally, the PCF shall provide the candidate list of background transfer policies or the selected background transfer policy to the AF via NEF together with the Background Data Transfer Reference ID.
 If the AF received more than one background transfer policy, the AF shall select one of them and inform the PCF about the selected background transfer policy.

 NOTE 3: The maximum aggregated bitrate (optionally provided in a background transfer policy) is not enforced in the network.
 The operator may apply offline CDRs processing (e.g. combining the accounted volume of the involved UEs for the time window) to determine whether the maximum aggregated bitrate for the set of UEs was exceeded by the ASP and charge the excess traffic differently.